sudharsanvishnu/timesworld-about/index.md

 Built using React Native framework(JSX).
 Only published in Play store.
-I have developed this application only to add it in resume to get a developer JOB.
+I have developed this application only for personal(career) reasons.

 For more details on how to use [React Native](https://reactnative.dev/docs/getting-started).